-• 167 EGU Stacks - Four of the 167 EGU stacks identified by MANE-VU as contributing to visibility impairment are located in New Jersey.
+167 EGU Stacks - Four of the 167 EGU stacks identified by MANE-VU as contributing to visibility impairment are located in New Jersey.
 They are located in the following facilities: BL England, PSEG - Hudson, and PSEG - Mercer.
 These facilities all have coal-fired EGU boilers.
-The BL England facility is under an Administrative Consent Order (ACO)75 to meet performance standards for SO2, NO_x, and PM.
-The Hudson and Mercer facilities are under a
+The BL England facility is under an Administrative Consent Order (ACO)74 to meet performance standards for SO2, NO_x, and PM.
+The Hudson and Mercer facilities are under a Consent Decree75 to also meet performance standards for SO2, NO_x and PM.
+76 These orders/decrees will require more than a 90 percent (%) SO2 emission reduction by 12/15/2012, in addition to about 90% reduction of NO_x and PM..
+New Jersey has also adopted a mercury

 73 On a recent MANE-VU call (date) of the State Air Director Representative, the MANE-VU Class I states indicated that they were all defining their 2018 Reasonable Progress Goal based on the final MANE-VU modeling.
-74 40 C.F.R. pt.
-51

-75 New Jersey Department of Environmental Protection Administrative Consent Order (ACO) NEA 040002-73001.
-Effective January 24, 2006

-Consent Decree76 to also meet performance standards for SO2, NO_x and PM.77 These orders/decrees will require more than a 90 percent (%) SO2 emission reduction by 12/15/2012, in addition to about 90% reduction of NO_x and PM..
-New Jersey has also adopted a mercury rule78 that sets performance standards for coal-fired boilers, for companies which choose the multi-pollutant strategy in that rule.
-All four of the167 EGU stacks located in New Jersey are committed to multi-pollutant controls, as part of their mercury rule compliance plan.
+74 New Jersey Department of Environmental Protection Administrative Consent Order (ACO) NEA 040002-73001.
+Effective January 24, 2006 rule77 that sets performance standards for coal-fired boilers, for companies which choose the multi-pollutant strategy in that rule.
+All four of the 167 EGU stacks located in New Jersey are committed to multi-pollutant controls, as part of their mercury rule compliance plan.